-Treat dad this father's day with smoked baby back pork ribs.
-American style baby back short ribs may take some time to cook but are well worth the wait.
+Looking for a delicious pork ribs recipe?
+Try our smoked baby back pork ribs.
+American style pork ribs may take some time to cook, but they are well worth the wait.
 What you are left with is succulent, juicy meat fit for a celebration.
-This BBQ box is designed for a kettle or charcoal barbeque but can be adapted for gas barbeques with a smoking box.
+This recipe is designed for a kettle or charcoal barbeque but can be adapted for gas barbeques with a smoking box.

 2 x racks of pork ribs

 4 Tablespoons Fancy Hanks BBQ sauce

 Prepare a kettle BBQ or smoker for indirect heat.
 To do this, light a chimney full of charcoal.
 When red hot, pour into the BBQ on one side, on top of a chimney full of unlit charcoal.

 Adjust the Bottom dampers to 1/4 open and the top damper to ¾ open

 Place an aluminium tray 3/4 full of hot water on the side of the grate opposite the coals.

 Place the grill grate on top and replace the lid.

 Leave for 20 minutes or so to stabilise the temperature at 120C.